asynchronics/tachyonix/README.md

   empty-queue events (the latter is courtesy of [diatomic-waker][diatomic-waker], a fast, spinlock-free alternative to `atomic-waker`),
-- no allocation after the senders are created, even for blocked sender/receiver notifications,
+- no allocation once the senders are created, even for blocked sender/receiver notifications,
 - no spinlocks[^spinlocks] and conservative use of Mutexes (only used for blocked senders),